 Mountains have a lot of potential to assist tourism and also generate revenue for people living in that region.
 As per the survey, around fifty million tourists visit hilly areas every year.
 Many mountain towns all across the world rely on tourists to assist them.
-People in these towns provide lodging and food for tourists who visit this place to enjoy hilly regions.
-On the other hand, it has a bad impact on environment and socio-economic factors too.
+People in these towns provide lodging and food for tourists who enjoy hilly regions.
+On the other hand, it has a bad impact on the environment and socio-economic factors as well.

 Positive impact of tourism in hilly areas

 Sport-based tourism has increased in the past decade.
 Mountains are the places to indulge in these activities.
 Different people have different dreams when it comes to visiting hilly areas.
 It has been seen that some people are fond of skiing on mountains while others would love to climb mountains.
 There are a few people who want to visit this place just to click photos and be a spectator of the natural beauty.
 Some of the pros of tourism is that it helps in creation of jobs.
 It encourages local crafts and standard of living of people.

 Tourists are majorly allured by the hills due to several reasons.
 Some of them being:

 - beautiful scenery,

 - sports that need winter snow and steep slopes

 People can perform a lot of mountain activities that includes